Election 2022: Trump's endorsement power put to test in Ohio

-COLUMBUS, Ohio (AP) — Polls have closed in Ohio, ending one of the most contentious and closely watched Senate primaries in the U.S. — one that will offer an early referendum on former President Donald Trump's hold on the GOP as the midterm primary season kicks into high gear.
+COLUMBUS, Ohio (AP) — Democrat Nan Whaley, the former mayor of Dayton, will take on incumbent Republican Gov. Mike DeWine in Ohio's general election after both secured their parties' nominations Tuesday evening.

-Author and venture capitalist JD Vance is seen as the frontrunner Tuesday in the Republican race to replace retiring Sen. Rob Portman after receiving Trump's late-stage support, capping a bitter and expensive contest that, at one point, saw two candidates nearly come to blows on a debate stage.
-The winner is likely to face 10-term Democratic Rep. Tim Ryan, who has distanced himself from the progressive wing of his party ahead of what is expected to be a difficult year for Democrats seeking to hold their congressional majorities.
+Ohio Democrat Tim Ryan, meanwhile, cruised his way to his party's nomination for an open Senate seat Tuesday and will now take on the winner of one of the most contentious and closely watched Republican primaries in the nation.
+Author and venture capitalist JD Vance is seen as the GOP frontrunner in the race to replace retiring Sen. Rob Portman after receiving former President Donald Trump's late-stage support, capping a bitter and expensive contest that, at one point, saw two candidates nearly come to blows on a debate stage.

-Incumbent Republican Gov. Mike DeWine appears on track to secure his party's nomination for another term, despite backlash from conservatives over COVID-19 shutdowns and mandates.
-Meanwhile, in Indiana, more than a dozen state House members are trying to hold off Republican primary challengers who want to push the Legislature further to the right.
+The race is seen as a critical early test of Trump's endorsement power as the midterm primary season kicks into high gear.

+Ryan was heavily favored to win his three-way Democratic primary against progressive Morgan Harper, a former consumer protection attorney, and Columbus activist and tech exec Traci Johnson.
+But he is expected to face an uphill battle this fall in a state that was once a political bellwether but voted for Trump twice by an 8-point margin.

 Tuesday marks the first multistate contest of the 2022 campaign and comes the day after the leak of a draft U.S. Supreme Court opinion that suggests the court could be poised to overturn the 1973 landmark Roe v.
 Wade decision that legalized abortion nationwide.
 Such a decision could have a dramatic impact on the course of the midterms, when control of Congress, governors' mansions and key elections offices are at stake.